yicone/raycast-hotel-manager/README.md

 ## Configuration

 The extension assumes Hotel is running on `http://localhost:2000`.
-It automatically detects your TLD from `~/.hotel/conf.json` (defaults to `.localhost`).
+It automatically detects your TLD from `~/.hotel/conf.json` (defaults to `.local`).

 ## Credits